Graham to Urge McConnell to Probe Mail-In Voting Should GOP Retain Control of Senate

 Graham made the comments during an interview with Fox News Radio’s Brian Kilmeade.

-“What I’m going to tell Mitch McConnell today when we get back, if we keep the Senate, we need to do a joint committee in the Senate to analyze mail-in balloting and how it worked in 2020,” Graham said.
+“What I’m going to tell Mitch McConnell today when we get back if we keep the Senate, we need to do a joint committee in the Senate to analyze mail-in balloting and how it worked in 2020,” Graham said.

 The issue of mail-in balloting has sparked controversy since states and lawmakers first discussed using the practice on a large scale, due to concerns over the coronavirus.
-President Trump frequently voiced his opposition to mail-in voting in the run up to the election, primarily, because the practice is highly vulnerable to fraud.
+President Trump frequently voiced his opposition to mail-in voting in the run-up to the election, primarily, because the practice is highly vulnerable to fraud.

 Currently, President Trump’s legal team is contesting the vote counts in several key swing states where mail-in votes made up a substantial portion of the total number of votes.